https-deeplearning-ai/machine-learning-engineering-for-production-public/week1-ungraded-lab/README.md

 When the container starts running you will see some information being printed in the terminal.
 Usually you will need to authenticate to use Jupyter lab, for this copy the token that appears on your terminal, head over to [http://localhost:8888/](http://localhost:8888/) and paste it there.

-Once authenticated click in the `/work` directory and you should see all of the files from your current local directory.
+Once you have authenticated, click in the `/work` directory and you should see all of the files from your current local directory.
 Look for the `server.ipynb` file and open it to begin the ungraded lab.

 To stop the container once you are done with the lab just press `Ctrl + C` twice.
 This will also delete the container.